-A detailed risk-assessment of the PSCSs was beyond the scope of this survey because of minimal data and resources.
-Local decision makers should do the detailed risk analysis because they are better suited to make the bridge from assessment work to protective strategies.
+A detailed risk-assessment of the PSCSs was beyond the scope of this survey because of minimal data to make the bridge from assessment work to protective strategies.
 The West Virginia SWAP program can provide guidance to the decision makers and help in prioritizing the PSCSs.

-• Existing (primarily regulated) Database Review
+Existing (primarily regulated) Database T Review